 PSC-IBD patients tend to be younger at colorectal cancer diagnosis[31].
 Colorectal cancer develops at a much younger age in these patients (39 years, range: 26−64 years) compared with IBD controls (59 years, range: 34−73) (P = 0.019)[3].

 Colorectal cancer in PSC-IBD patients predominantly develops in the right colon.
 The tumors were located proximally to the splenic flexure in 18 (67%) patients with PSC and in 52 (36%) patients without PSC (P = 0.006)[29].
-Thackeray et al. also reported that colorectal cancer is most prevalent in the proximal colon (65%)[32].
+Thackeray et al also reported that colorectal cancer is most prevalent in the proximal colon (65%)[32].
 When such patients are diagnosed with cancer, they tend to have more advanced tumors than IBD patients without concurrent PSC.
 In their study, patients with PSC had significantly more tumors with an American Joint Committee on Cancer tumor stage of 3A or higher when compared with patients with IBD alone (61.5% and 38.5%, P = 0.003).
 The reason for the preferential right-sided location of colorectal cancer in PSC patients remains unknown, although it has been speculated that the overall increased frequency of colorectal cancer in these patients could be due to a cytotoxic effect on the colonic mucosa caused by an altered bile acid composition.
 The predominance of right-sided inflammation is also a predisposing factor[24].
 The two reports showing that the histologic findings of inflammation were higher in the right compared to the left colon in PSC-IBD patients are consistent with the preferential right-sided location of colorectal cancer[14,24].

 Previous studies have shown conflicting results regarding the course of IBD after liver transplantation in patients with PSC.
 Recent studies have shown that the increased risk of neoplasia is maintained after liver transplant and proctocolectomy.
 Hanouneh et al[33] reported that patients with PSC-IBD after liver transplantation had a similar rate of colon neoplasia compared to those without liver transplantation (34% vs 30%, P = 0.24) during a mean follow-up period of 54.7 ± 47.7 mo.
 Jogensen et al[24] showed that macroscopic colonic inflammation was more frequent after liver transplantation than before transplantation.
 The rate of relapse after transplantation was higher than that before transplantation, and the overall clinical IBD activity was also increased.
 Immunosuppression affects IBD activity after liver transplantation in patients with PSC.